Atrial Fibrillation (AFib)

 These extra impulses are all trying to get through the AV node and the atria begin to fibrillate, quiver or twitch, in a fast and disorganized way.

-*NEW* Check out our Guide to Atrial Fibrillation, developed by experts in the field, to learn more about AFib.
+Access the Guide to Atrial Fibrillation , developed by experts in the field, to learn more about AFib.

 The AFib Risk Assessment is an interactive tool designed to help individuals estimate their risk of atrial fibrillation (AFib).
 Many individuals living with AFib have no symptoms and are unaware of their condition until they are suffering from complications, which may require emergency treatment.